Venezuelan Professional Baseball League: Caribbean Series

+Other competitions

+The LVBP participated and hosted in the 2026 Serie de las Américas, after the 2026 Caribbean Series was relocated out of Venezuela; Navegantes del Magallanes won the tournament, adding a third international title to its franchise history.

 Individual honors

 Most Valuable Player

 The most valuable player award in Venezuela, officially the Víctor Davalillo Award (named after Víctor Davalillo, who enjoyed a three-decade playing career in the league) has been awarded since 1985.